Munsif.

 Standalone Components (No More NgModules)

-Since Angular 19, standalone: true is the default.
-You don't need to write it.
+Since Angular 19, standalone: true is the default — you don't need to write it.

 Before (NgModule-based):